 To put philanthropy into action to help address the needs, rights and interests of our communities in Eastern Connecticut while fulfilling the passions of our donors.

-Integrity, Inclusivity, Respect, Courage, Collaboration, Transparency and Accountability.
+Integrity, Inclusivity, Respect, Courage, Collaboration, Transparency, Accountability, Kindness and Empathy.

 |Founding Officers of Pequot Community Foundation, L to R: Thomas Trask Wetmore III, Benjamin A. Levinson, Francis J. Pavetti, Esq., Mary A. Doherty, and Robert W. Marrion, Esq.